rbmanez/Prosper-IT-Consulting-Internship/C#LiveProjectSprint3.md

 This user story had an issue with Job's ShiftTimes CRUD functionality.
 The Edit and Details view were throwing errors, and the Create view already had a basic layout but it did not have a working create functionality.
 The Create view also required a drop down list and moving the Default element to the top of the page.

 #### Why is this an issue?
-The Edit view was throwing an error because in the ShiftTimes controller's Edit method via GET, the id parameter that was being passed was of the wrong data type.
+The Edit view was throwing an error because in the ShiftTimes controller's Edit GET method, the id parameter that was being passed was of the wrong data type.
 The ShiftTime model used in the Edit view uses an integer data type for its id.
 So the method was expecting an integer but instead the parameter was declared as a Guid.
 As a result, id always had a value of null and would throw an error.
 Besides this view issue, the Edit functionality and its POST method was working perfectly.

-###### Code snippet of ShiftTimes controller's Edit method via GET
+###### Code snippet of ShiftTimes controller's Edit GET method
 ```c#
 public ActionResult Edit(Guid? id)
 {